joyalpoulose0/csgodemoreview/README.md

 # CS2 Demo Review

 A CS2 (Counter-Strike 2) demo analysis system built with Go + Python that parses `.dem` files, extracts detailed match events and computes performance metrics.
-Moreover, I plan to integrate LLMs to provide feedback to user on their demo.
+Moreover, I have integrated LLMs to provide feedback to user on their demo.

 ---